- Life & Money

 Both a last will and testament and a trust can be used to spell out how you want to divide up your assets, and to whom, after you pass away.
 One major difference: A trust doesn't have to go through probate, which means it stays private and doesn’t have to complete court proceedings to go into effect.

-With a trust, you can also appoint a trustee to oversee that the terms of the trust are executed properly; the trustee can be you while you're alive, and you can appoint someone (such as your spouse, partner or financially savvy friend) to take the role in the event of your death.
+With a trust, you can also appoint a trustee to oversee that the terms of the trust are executed properly; the trustee can be you while you're alive, and you can appoint someone (such as your spouse, partner or financially savvy friend) to take on the role in the event of your death.

-Get started3.
-Check your beneficiaries
+3. Check your beneficiaries

-4. Have a plan for your kids' care
+Let's talk4.
+Have a plan for your kids' care

 5. Always work with a professional